marcosmlr/lstm_covid/README.rst

 Disclaimer
 ----------

 This software is preliminary or provisional and is subject to revision.
 It is being provided to meet the need for timely best science.
-The software has not received final approval by the National Institute for Space Research (INPE).
+The software has not received final approval from the National Institute for Space Research (INPE).
 No warranty, expressed or implied, is made by the INPE or the Brazil Government as to the functionality of the software and related material nor shall the fact of release constitute any such warranty.
 The software is provided on the condition that neither the INPE nor the Brazil Government shall be held liable for any damages resulting from the authorized or unauthorized use of the software.

-Licence
+License
 -------

 MIT License